Pellistri inspires Uruguay, Sanchez reignites Chile's WC hopes

 In La Paz, veteran Sanchez scored a brilliant brace to relaunch Chile's hopes of reaching Qatar after Thursday's 2-1 defeat at home to Argentina.

+The win left them three points behind Uruguay and two off Peru with two to play.

-Sanchez opened the scoring on 14 minutes with a wicked free-kick before netting the killer third goal five minutes from time.
+Former Barcelona and Manchester United star Sanchez, 33, rolled back the years by opening the scoring on 14 minutes with a wicked swerving free-kick before netting the killer third goal five minutes from time.

 Marc Enoumba equalized for Bolivia in the first half before Marcelino Nunez gave Chile the lead again after the break.
 Marcelo Moreno rounded off the scoring late on but defeat leaves Bolivia all but mathematically eliminated.